dagbjorn/microcoffeeoncloud/README.md

 ---- | -------
 10.03.2018 | Finialised markdown file.
 08.09.2018 | Upgraded to Docker 18.06.1-ce.
-30.10.2018 | Added extras on Google Kubernetes Engine (GKE).
+30.10.2018 | Added extra on how to run Microcoffee on Google Kubernetes Engine (GKE).
 12.11.2018 | Updated API URLs with leading /api.
 30.01.2019 | Added Swagger URL to API doc.
-24.02.2019 | Added load testing with Gatling.
+24.02.2019 | Added extra on load testing with Gatling.
+28.02.2019 | Added extra on how to run Microcoffee on Minikube.

 ## Contents